obrunet/obrunet.github.io/2020-02-15-Particles.md

 ---
-# Data Preparation
+# Load all the data & preparation

-At first, let's load all the data, then we have to check if all the chunks have the same shape.
-The second step consists in transforming all pickles files into two numpy arrays (data & target)
+Transform all pickles files into two numpy arrays (data & target)

 ```python